Azure/azure-policy/samples/SQL/audit-sql-server-auditing/README.md

-# Audit SQL Server Level Audit Setting
+# Audit SQL server level Auditing settings

-Audit Audit Setting for SQL Server
+Audits the existence of SQL Auditing at the server level

 ## Try on Portal